metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Blitzes seem to be very effective against Brady.
 A whiff of pressure is enough to throw him off his game.
 On multiple occasions, the Falcons killed Tampa's drives with smartly-designed blitzes.

 Leonard Fournette is for real.
+Him being a viable tailback has taken Atlanta by surprise.

+Tampa Bay has been bailed out a few times by incredible catches or lucky penalties.